CollaboraOnline/online/wasm/README.no-container.md

 Alternatively to re-configuring the existing Online build directory, you may have opted to build WASM in a separate directory.
-Either way, in the normal Online build directory, copy the wasm dist directory into the browser/dist, like this: cp -a dist_wasm browser/dist/wasm

 Now point your browser to some https://localhost:9980/browser/c85d8681f3/wasm.html?file_path=/some/existing/document (where /some/existing/document denotes some exisiting document made available by that server).